bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image011.webp?raw=true"
   style="width:40%"
-  alt="Succeeding in this class - Use message boards. - Don&apos;t spend more than 20 minutes
+  title="Succeeding in this class - Use message boards. - Don&apos;t spend more than 20 minutes
     on a problem.
+Move on. - Look things up. - Practice, practice, practice" alt="Succeeding in this class - Use message boards. - Don&apos;t spend more than 20 minutes on a problem.
 Move on. - Look things up. - Practice, practice, practice." />